 This four-week program in 2015 will be led by Dr. Kate Lang (History) and Dr. John Mann (History), who will teach the course: Public History in England.
 This exciting historically focused program will begin in Grantham at Harlaxton College, the British campus of the University of Evansville.
 Students will travel to York, Durham, Liverpool, Birkenhead, and London to explore public history throughout England.

 Harlaxton is a 100-room Victorian manor house in the English midlands.
 Located on the edge of Harlaxton village, two miles outside of Grantham, the Manor is set amidst the green pastures and rolling hills typical of the English countryside.
 Nottingham, the nearest city, is about 20 miles away.
 A convenient rail network provides easy access to other parts of Great Britain, making trips all over the country possible.
 London is about an hour away by train.
 To learn more, click here.

 You will share double or triple rooms in Harlaxton Manor while in Grantham.
 Meals are served cafeteria-style in the Dining Hall.
 There are also laundry facilities, "telly" lounge with VCR/DVD, a general store in the Manor, and campus-wide wireless access.
 While traveling in York, Liverpool, and London, the group will stay in hostel style housing with a few meals included.

-You can find more information on 2014 program costs here: Public History 2014.pdf
+You can find more information on 2015 estimated program costs* here: England Summer15.pdf

 Want to see more pictures?
 Click here!